GC-public-projects/wordnetPython/README.md

 # wordnetPython
-use of Python version of Wordnet & Multilingual Wordnet (OMW) in a Jetpack compose app thanks to Chaquopy
+use of Python version of Wordnet & Multilingual Wordnet (OMW) in a Jetpack compose app thanks to Chaquopy.

+`Chaquopy` is a convenient way to integer Python code in Java or Kotlin Android projects

-### Project status : Workable, doc in progress...
+### Project status : Workable, doc completed

 ## target audience
 This project is for Jetpack Compose initiated user